Accounting · Job costing

 Company-wide profit is comforting.
 Job-level profit is the truth.

 A profitable year can hide unprofitable jobs — and one bad job can disguise a great one.
 TechBrot’s Certified QuickBooks ProAdvisors set up job costing the right way, allocate labor and overhead correctly, and produce WIP and job-profitability reporting — so you know which projects make money and which ones quietly cost you.
+Independent firm, not affiliated with Intuit Inc.

-Job costing is the practice of tracking revenue and cost to each individual job, project, or work order — instead of only at the company level.
-Labor, materials, subcontractors, equipment, and overhead all get assigned to specific jobs, so each project produces its own P&L and the only question that matters at job close — did this job make money — is actually answerable.
-Contractors, trades, and project-based service firms need it most, but agencies, law and accounting practices, and small manufacturers running custom work all benefit from the same discipline.
-TechBrot’s Certified QuickBooks ProAdvisors set up cost-code structure, payroll and burden allocation, item-list mapping, and class/location tracking; handle change orders, retainage, and AIA billing where relevant; produce WIP schedules and job-profitability reports; and run it inside recurring monthly bookkeeping.
-Operational accounting only — tax filing, audit, and legal stay with your CPA and counsel.
-Independent ProAdvisor firm — not affiliated with Intuit Inc.
+Job costing is the practice of tracking revenue and cost to each individual job, project, or work order — so labor, materials, subcontractors, equipment, and overhead all get assigned to specific jobs and each project produces its own P&L. TechBrot’s Certified ProAdvisors set up cost-code structure, payroll and burden allocation, and class/location tracking in your own QuickBooks file; handle change orders, retainage, and AIA billing where relevant; produce WIP schedules and job-profitability reports; and run it inside recurring monthly bookkeeping.
+Operational accounting only — income-tax filing, audit, and legal stay with your CPA and counsel.

 Job costing, in five questions.